Archives

 VIEW ACCESSIBILITY REPORT

-I considered it a great privilege to go through Microsoft’s Power Platform design standards and create this series with my Affirma team.
-It was a joy building an innovative design system for these eBooks off of Microsoft’s established regulations.
-Because my team wasn’t a group of Microsoft employees, I found that gathering resources to build the books was an interesting process.
-We weren’t given an excessive database of assets at our disposal.
-A large part of the design process was sourcing existing imagery from different nooks and crannies of Microsoft’s website.
-I found myself pulling iconography and illustrations from the PowerBI website and generating my own—mimicking the different styles.
-What I couldn’t pull from Microsoft, I sourced from licensed stock photography I Photoshopped to match the predetermined look and feel.
-By the end of the project, I had my own asset library of different photography, iconography, and illustrations.
-I felt it was important to have variety and not lean on one form of visual because the stakeholders were looking for something new, exciting, and inclusive—all while following brand standards.
+It’s a privilege to go through Microsoft’s Power Platform standards and create this series building an innovative design system for these eBooks off of Microsoft’s established regulations.
+Because my team isn’t internal to Microsoft, gathering resources was an interesting process.
+A large part of design was sourcing existing imagery from Microsoft’s website.
+I found myself pulling iconography and illustrations from the Power BI website and generating my own—mimicking the different styles.

 Drive Your Data Culture